Glossary - G

 This group of bacteria are known as ‘gram-negative’ as they don’t change colour when coming into contact with a staining method known as Gram’s method.
 This method is used to classify different types of bacteria.
 Gram-negative bacteria usually have thin cell walls and include members of the E. coli genus.

 This group of bacteria is known as ‘gram-positive’ as they change colour when coming into contact with a staining method known as Gram’s method.
 This method is used in order to classify different types of bacteria.
 ‘Gram-positive’ bacteria have a thick cell wall (made out of peptidoglycan) which take on the purple stain.

 The gut-brain axis refers to the physical and chemical connections between your gut and brain.
 Neurotransmitters and other chemicals produced in your gut also affect your brain.
 By altering the types of bacteria in your gut, it may be possible to improve your brain health.

 ‘Gut flora’ refers to the microorganisms that live within the body’s digestive tract, mostly comprised of bacteria, including both probiotics and pathogenic bacteria.

-Refers mainly to foods such as yoghurts, fruits, vegetables, pulses, nuts and whole grains as they feed healthy bacteria in the gut.
-Highly processed foods, cigarette smoking and alcohol (which do not constitute being gut-friendly) contain ingredients that either suppress ‘good’ bacteria or increase ‘bad’ bacteria.
+Foods such as plain live yoghurt, fruits, vegetables, pulses, nuts and wholegrain foods are considered to be gut friendly as they feed healthy bacteria in the gut.
+Highly-processed foods, cigarette smoking and alcohol (which do not constitute being gut-friendly) contain ingredients that either suppress ‘good’ bacteria or increase ‘bad’ bacteria.

-Gut Health refers to the balance of microorganisms within the GI tract.
+Gut health relates to the balance of microorganisms within the GI tract.
 This balance of bacteria, fungi and viruses is largely attributed to what we eat, how we sleep and our lifestyle habits such as exercise and alcohol consumption.